AIQ vs State Quota in NEET 2026: The Strategic Guide to Securing Your Government MBBS Seat

 MCC also conducts 100% counselling for:

-AIIMS (the ~20-institution AIIMS network including AIIMS Delhi).
-All AIIMS MBBS seats are AIQ-only with no state domicile restriction.
+~20-institution AIIMS network including AIIMS Delhi).
+All AIIMS MBBS seats are AIQ-only with no state domicile restriction. - JIPMER (JIPMER Pondicherry and Karaikal).
+AIQ-only.

 For Delhi-schooled candidates, that last bullet has direct strategic consequence — their Delhi 85% state quota at MAMC, VMMC, LHMC, and UCMS is on the same MCC portal as the national AIQ.
 There is no separate Delhi state board for these institutions.